isomerpages/ura-mbsc2020/index.md

 description: A Bay of Hopes and Dreams
 image: /images/
 permalink: /
-notification: Check out our Events Page for more details
+notification: Check out our <a href="https://ura-mbsc2020-staging.netlify.com/events/whats-on/marina-bay">Events</a> Page for more details
 sections:
     - hero:
         title: 31 December 2019